 Numerous lens coatings make the camera weather and moisture resistant, so you don’t have to worry about it raining while you’re trying to capture photos in the wild.
 It also features a newly developed glass, which reduces color infringement and chromatic aberrations.

-The Pentax-DA 55-300 mm f/4-5.8 lens is one of the best budget lenses for wildlife photography that is both brilliant and affordable!
-It has a focal length, which is equivalent to 82.5mm to 450mm in a 35mm format.
+The Pentax 55-300mm f/4-5.8 lens is one of the best budget lenses for wildlife photography that is both brilliant and affordable!
+It has a focal length, which is equivalent to 82.5-450mm in a 35mm format.
 Fully equipped with a top-notch autofocusing system, the lens produces outstandingly clear images.

 High definition glass and lens coatings provide optimized light transmission while reducing glare.
 These coatings also make the lens moisture and weather-resistant, so you don’t have to worry about your lens getting spoiled in damp, swampy conditions or rain.
 It also contains ED elements to compensate for chromatic aberrations and color infringement.

-A light-weight and easy to carry lens allows you to carry it with you effortlessly on long treks.
-This lens produces incredibly sharp images with soft edges to give you a stunning photograph at the end.
+The Pentax 55-300mm f/4-5.8 is a lightweight and easy-to-carry lens that allows you to carry it effortlessly on long treks.
+It produces incredibly sharp images with soft edges to give you a stunning photograph at the end.

 The Sony 70-300mm f/4.5-5.6 lens is a wonderful piece of engineering in a compact, lightweight body.
 This lens has some excellent features that make it great to work with!
 The medium to long telephoto lens features SSM (supersonic wave motor) technology in its autofocus system.
 This means that that the autofocusing system is both smooth and quiet!